-- the timely response to some of our queries, particularly where it required information outside of finance - annual leave over the summer holidays that reduced the resources available in your finance team to respond to queries - the reconciliation issue in your school's cash balance - material prior period error in your PPE balance.
+- the timely response to some of our queries, particularly where it required information outside of finance - annual leave over the summer holidays that reduced the resources available in your finance team to respond to queries - the reconciliation issue in your school's cash balance.
+We have proposed a fee variation to cover the costs of performing this additional work see Appendix E. - material prior period error in your PPE balance.
 Material prior period errors involves additional work for both management and the audit team.
 We are required to consult with our internal technical team on all PPA's for major local audits.
 We have proposed a fee variation to cover the costs of performing this additional work see Appendix E. - the control issue we identified in your general ledger where journals were being posted by a user other than the person who prepared the journal.
 This led to additional lines of enquiries and testing to gain the required assurances.
-We have proposed a fee variation to cover the costs of performing this additional work see Appendix E. - an audit team member we planned to have on the audit becoming unavailable.
+We have proposed a fee variation to cover the costs of performing this additional work - see Appendix E. - an audit team member we planned to have on the audit becoming unavailable.